 Bridge of Promise enriches the lives of teens and adults with developmental disabilities by offering community-based day programs for adults ages twenty-one and up who have transitioned out of high school.
 They also offer a Summer Fun Fair, inclusive Baseball Game with Seattle Prep High School Baseball Team, Friendship Dance for older teens and adults and so much more!

 View up-to-date calendar listing parent education events in the Snoqualmie Valley.
 The calendar is maintained by Empower Youth Network.

 CarePoint Snoqualmie Valley Free Healthcare Clinic

-Offers preventative and primary healthcare services to provide the opportunity for all those in the Snoqualmie Valley to have access to quality healthcare regardless of income or insurance status.
+Offers preventative and primary healthcare and medical services to provide the opportunity for all those in the Snoqualmie Valley to have access to quality healthcare regardless of income or insurance status.
 Our patients have access to wellness exams, chronic disease management, dental care, and treatment of acute illnesses and minor injuries.

 CISC helps immigrants throughout King County achieve success in their new community by providing information, referral, advocacy, social, and support services.

 Consejo provides a continuum of behavioral health, substance abuse and domestic violence services including prevention, treatment and housing to the Latino community, with local offices in Bellevue.
 For information, call 206-461-4880.
 After-hours and weekend crisis line is 206-461-3222.
 For Spanish, 24/7, call 1-888-847-7205.

 Offers community garden plots available for annual lease, volunteer work parties, free U-pick produce, educational workshops, community events, and ecological design and consultation services off-site.